memluk/memluk/README.md

 - 👋 Hi, I’m @memluk
-- 👀 I’m interested in web development
+- 👀 I’m interested in web & software development
-- 💞️ I use HTML-CSS, JavaScript and React to code
+- 💞️ I use HTML-CSS, JavaScript and React for web development and Java for applications
 - 📫 You can reach me through memluk@gmail.com

 <!---